Srapy/angel.co-jobs/README.md

 3) Save script.
 4) run node angel.js.

-All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file.-- Before starting the script change the excel sheet name in the angel script.--
+All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file.
+Before starting the script change the excel sheet name in the angel script.
 eg: I have generated the result for the configration below in output.csv file.

 ```